sharpcystals-github342/evolve-exp/README.md

 - Migrate to Dear ReGui since Depthso ImGui is discontinued https://github.com/depthso/Dear-ReGui

 ## Planned Updates - Evolve
+**Touch Aura**

+- Just basically Phase Touch, but it comes alive when players come closer in a radius of a sphere set by you

 **Bypass speed anticheat**

 - The flying thing will bypass the speed anticheat, and maybe the spoof creature speed one too